Dhirajrrajput123/Buy-Once/README.md

 Challenges we face during Construct week

 this is my 1st project so i don't know how to start the the project so i search in google and youtube. after watching video i dicided to fisrt make chart and divided work on each day.
-1st day i do all prepartion about my project and start build the project. in between cunstruct week i face small issues but i take help from google and resolve my proble.
+1st day i do all prepartion about my project and start build the project. in between cunstruct week i face small issues but i take help from google and resolve my problem.